DIMOMID/XAIBA-COVID/README.md

 ## Code Availability

-The EEFML-COVID code is openly available for public use.
+The XAIBA-COVID code is openly available for public use.
 Feel free to use it for COVID-19 detection and related research.

 ## Citation